We're newly married, had sex with our best friends and it was awful.

 Lastly, I have to voice that it seems to me the flavor of this whole event was at least somewhat ugly: not fun, not joyous, not loving, not warm.
 A little creepy and cold, from my read.
 I can't even tell if all of it was consensual on everyone's part.
 I don't say it seems ugly or creepy because a married couple had sex together outside the marriage, since again, those situations do not have to resemble what you've described here, by any means, and I'm not of the mind that any one model of relationship is right for everyone when it comes to exclusivity or nonexclusivity.
 I say that based on what you've posted and the tone of what you have posted.

 Now, it may just be that this was the way it was because you were a group of people with no knowledge whatsoever about how to sexually negotiate together or singly, because the group dynamic of the four of you has something unhealthy in it, or because a level of life or relationship experience wasn't present for any or all of you to know how to handle and conduct this.
 But if any of this was nonconsensual, was or felt forced, or if you or your husband (or your friends) at any point were doing things you simply did not want to be doing, some of what you're feeling right now may be about a sexual abuse, rather than just a bad judgment call, and you may want to look at or seek help with dealing with this from a standpoint of sexual trauma, not just an error in your relationship or a poor sexual choice on your part.
-If that is the case, one good place to start is with the support services RAINN provides, which you can access online here, or through their toll-free hotline here:
+If that is the case, one good place to start is with our direct services, where we can offer you support and help you find local resources for sexual assault survivors.

 Hopefully, I've given you enough information to start with no matter what the nuances of this situation were.
 I'm going to leave you with a few more links to take a look at, and wish you the best in working through this.